timescale/docs/use-timescale/data-tiering/disabling-data-tiering.md

 can drop the associated metadata by calling the `disable_tiering` function.

-In order to use this API, first call [remove_tiering_policy][tiering-policy] to drop any tiering policy associated with this hypertable.
+In order to use this API, first call [remove_tiering_policy][tiering-policy] to drop the tiering policy associated with this hypertable.
 Second, make sure that there is no tiered data associated with this hypertable.

 This query lists the tiered chunks associated with this hypertable.